swiftlang/swift-evolution/proposals/testing/NNNN-swift-testing-and-xctest-interoperability.md

 - You call XCTest API in a Swift Testing test, or call Swift Testing API in a XCTest test
 - The API doesn't function as expected in some or all cases, and
-- You get no notice at build or runtime about the malfunction
+- You get no notice at build time or runtime about the malfunction

-Example: calling `XCTAssertEqual(x, y)` in a Swift Testing test: if x does not equal y, it should report a failure but does nothing instead.

 For the remainder of this proposal, we’ll describe tests which exhibit this problem as **lossy without interop**.

-If you've switched completely to Swift Testing and don't expect to use XCTest in the future, this proposal includes a mechanism to **prevent you from inadvertently introducing XCTest APIs to your project, including via a testing library.**
+If you've switched completely to Swift Testing and don't expect to use XCTest in the future, this proposal includes a mechanism to **prevent you from inadvertently introducing XCTest APIs to your project**, including via a testing library.

 ## Proposed solution